 In addition there are residents who, at any given time may be vulnerable due to ill health, including mental ill health, living with substance misuse and those who are subjected to hidden harm crimes, including exploitation, domestic violence, female genital mutilation, modern slavery, cuckooing and being trafficked.
-Details in relation to exact numbers of citizens vulnerable and experiencing this type of harm are unknown due to the hidden nature of these crimes.
-Please provide details of all engagement and consultation undertaken for this proposal.
+Details in relation to exact numbers of citizens vulnerable and experien nature of these crimes. cing this type of har m are unknown due to the hidden Please provide details of all engagement and consultation undertaken for this proposal.
 (Please use a separate box for each engagement/consultation).
-Due to the rapidity with which the nation moved into total lockdown, consultation with service users and the wider public has not been possible.
-Children's Services were able to consult with the statutory safeguarding partners prior to moving to virtual conferences. ers prior to 6 Concise overview of all evidence, engagement and consultation Due to the rapidity with which the service users and the wider public • on with Children's Services were able to consult with the statutory safeguarding partners prior to moving to virtual conferences. ers prior to 7 How may the proposal affect each protected characteristic or group?
+Due to the rapidity with which the nation moved into total lockdown, consultation with service users and the wider public has not been possible. on with Children's Services were able to consult with the statutory safeguarding partners prior to moving to virtual conferences. ers prior to 6 Concise overview of all evidence, engagement and consultation Due to the rapidity with which the nation moved into total lockdown, consultation with service users and the wider public has not been possible. on with Children's Services were able to consult with the statutory safeguarding partners prior to moving to virtual conferences. ers prior to 7 How may the proposal affect each protected characteristic or group?
 The effect may be positive, negative, neutral or not known.
 Give reasons and if action is needed.
-Characteristic Affect Reason Action needed Yes / No Age Disability There is no eviden ce that the decisions take n to deliver Gender reassignment in order to comply with Coirectly impact negatively for Marriage and civil with protected char n heoble partnership Page 58 of 211
+Characteristic Affect Reason Action needed Yes / No Age Disability There is no eviden ce that the decisions take n to deliver Gender reassignment in order to comply with Coirectly impact negatively for Marriage and civil with protected char .
+Poopio partnership Page 44 of 178